tpperez/nextjs_template/docs/testing.md

 **Co-location Strategy:**

-Tests are co-located with their implementations, as demonstrated in the Pokemon examples where components, hooks, and tests are grouped together for maintainability.
+Tests are co-located with their implementations, where components, hooks, and tests are grouped together for maintainability.

 ### Testing Philosophy from Template Implementation

 **User-Centric Testing Approach:**

-The template uses React Testing Library with semantic queries like `getByRole` and `getByLabelText`, as demonstrated in the Button and PokemonCard tests.
+The template uses [React Testing Library](https://testing-library.com/) with semantic queries like `getByRole` and `getByLabelText`.
 This approach ensures components work correctly for actual users and remain stable during refactoring.

 **Quality Standards Applied:**